 On October 31, 2011 Governor Mark Dayton issued an executive order establishing two separate health care task forces, one to work on broad health care reform initiatives (the Health Care Reform Task Force) and another to develop the state's health insurance exchange (the Health Insurance Exchange Advisory Task Force).

-January 18, 2012, Minnesota is mentioned in a report released by the White House "highlighting Minnesota's efforts among nine other states as examples of the diverse approaches being taken across the country by the 28 states that have taken steps to implement the exchange" (see agency notebook for report).
+January 18, 2012, Minnesota is mentioned in a report released by the White House "highlighting Minnesota's efforts among nine other states as examples of the diverse approaches being taken across the country by the 28 states that have taken steps to implement the exchange".

 January 30, 2012, Dayton presented recommendations from the Task Force that are intended to provide guidance for the legislation Sen. Tony Lourey and Rep. Joe Atkins plan to introduce in the 2012 session.
 These recommendations are linked to below.